Eugène Sue: Early life

 Sue was born in Paris, France.
 He was the son of a distinguished surgeon in Napoleon's army, Jean-Joseph Sue, and had Empress Joséphine as his godmother.
 Sue himself acted as surgeon both in the 1823 French campaign in Spain and at the Battle of Navarino in 1827.
 In 1829 his father's death put him in possession of a considerable fortune, and he settled in Paris.

 Literary career

-Sue's naval experiences supplied much of the material for his first novels, Kernock le pirate (1830), Atar-Gull (1831), La Salamandre (2 vols, 1832), La Coucaratcha (4 vols, 1832–1834), and others, written at the height of the Romantic movement of 1830.
-In the quasi-historical style he wrote Jean Cavalier, ou Les Fanatiques des Cevennes (4 vols, 1840) and Latréaumont (2 vols, 1837).
-His Mathilde (6 vols, 1841) contains the first known expression of the popular proverb "La vengeance se mange très-bien froide", translated in 1846 as "Revenge is very good eaten cold" by D. G. Osborne, also constituting the first known English usage of the proverb later expressed in English as "Revenge is a dish best served cold".
+Sue's naval experiences supplied much of the material for his first novels, Kernock le pirate (1830), Atar-Gull (1831), La Salamandre (1832), La Coucaratcha (1832–1834), and others, written at the height of the Romantic movement of 1830.
+In the quasi-historical style he wrote Jean Cavalier, ou Les Fanatiques des Cevennes (1840) and Latréaumont (1837).
+His Mathilde (1841) contains the first known expression of the popular proverb "La vengeance se mange très-bien froide", translated in 1846 as "Revenge is very good eaten cold" by D. G. Osborne, also constituting the first known English usage of the proverb later expressed in English as "Revenge is a dish best served cold".